timetoady/timetoady.gihub.io/_posts/2021-3-4-functions-callbacks-promises.md

 }
 ```

 Doing it this way helps you avoid a hellscape of `.then()` chaining, catches your errors, and allows you make nice clean API calls.
-A truly well-rounded function that I use in my code all the time, and call within other functions using `async` and `await`.
+It's a truly well-rounded function that I use in my code all the time, and call within other functions using `async` and `await`.

 ```javascript
 const doTheThings = async (myFetchURL) => {